phuongpd2k/bot-claim-ocean/README.md

     docker logs --follow bot-claim-ocean-app-1
     ```

 Good luck!
 If you have any questions or issues, feel free to contact me.
-Thank you for using the SuiOcean Airdrop Claim Bot. 🚀
+Thank you for using the Ocean Claim Bot. 🚀